sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/basics.rst

 ==============================

-Following flow-chart explains how to use different types of ML Algorithms based on the patterns in data and tyoes of use cases.
+Following flow-chart explains what types of ML Algorithms based on the patterns in data and tyoes of use cases.

 .. figure:: ../../../_assets/user-guide/machine-learning/ml_algorithm_guide1.png
    :alt: Architecture